zcorpan/html-parser-book/manuscript/parser.md

 The last bullet point is specified like this:

-> * A start tag whose tag name is one of: "b", "big", "blockquote", "body", "br", "center", "code", "dd", "div", "dl", "dt", "em", "embed", "h1", "h2", "h3", "h4", "h5", "h6", "head", "hr", "i", "img", "li", "listing", "menu", "meta", "nobr", "ol", "p", "pre", "ruby", "s", "small", "span", "strong", "strike", "sub", "sup", "table", "tt", "u", "ul", "var"
+> A start tag whose tag name is one of: "b", "big", "blockquote", "body", "br", "center", "code", "dd", "div", "dl", "dt", "em", "embed", "h1", "h2", "h3", "h4", "h5", "h6", "head", "hr", "i", "img", "li", "listing", "menu", "meta", "nobr", "ol", "p", "pre", "ruby", "s", "small", "span", "strong", "strike", "sub", "sup", "table", "tt", "u", "ul", "var"; A start tag whose tag name is "font", if the token has any attributes named "color", "face", or "size"
 >
-> * A start tag whose tag name is "font", if the token has any attributes named "color", "face", or "size"
->
->   * Parse error.
+> : Parse error.
 >
 >   If the parser was originally created for the HTML fragment parsing algorithm, then act as described in the "any other start tag" entry below. (fragment case)
 >
 >   Otherwise:
 >
 >   Pop an element from the stack of open elements, and then keep popping more elements from the stack of open elements until the current node is a MathML text integration point, an HTML integration point, or an element in the HTML namespace.
 >
 >   Then, reprocess the token.

 Note that `font` is handled differently depending on its attributes.
 SVG has a font element, but so does HTML.
 Before SVG and MathML were added to HTML, there were web pages that used "bogus" `<svg>` or `<math>` start tags and then used HTML inside and expected the HTML to be rendered like they did in contemporary browsers.
 In order to not regress those pages, this breakout list of tags was specified.